Temple Rome housing options may vary by term. Check with your Program Manager for information about your term's available options.

 - Two sets of basic bed linens and 2 towels

 - Available for flexible students who are interested in complete linguistic and cultural immersion

 - Provides additional opportunities for language practice, as Italian hosts do not necessarily speak any English

 - Private room in an Italian home (typically an apartment or condo)

 - Includes home-cooked dinner four nights a week (Monday through Thursday), and you'll be able to prepare a continental breakfast on weekdays

 - Usually located in one of many residential areas beyond the historic center of Rome, so you will get to know local neighborhoods that the casual tourist never sees

 - Commute to campus, on average, is 45 minutes by public transportation, but may be up to over an hour each way

 - In the case of limited homestay availability, priority will be given to students who have already studied Italian language at the university level

-Temple students and non-Temple students whose home colleges/universities do not have policies requiring their students to live in University-arranged housing may elect to arrange their own housing.
-If you opt for independent housing, you will be required to provide your confirmed housing address (the same address for the entire semester) to Education Abroad at least one month prior to the start of the program.
+Temple students and non-Temple students, with approval from their home institution, may elect to arrange their own housing.
+If you opt for independent housing, you will be required to provide your confirmed housing address (the same address for the entire semester) to Education Abroad one month prior to the start of the program.